nipy/nipy/doc/faq/why.rst

 * support an open collaborative development environment.
 To do this, we will have to make our code very easy to understand, modify and extend.
-If make our code available, but we are the only people who write or extend it, in practice, that is closed sofware.
+If make our code available, but we are the only people who write or extend it, in practice, that is closed software.
 * make the tools that allow developers to pick up basic building blocks for common tasks such as registration and statistics, and build new tools on top.